QuickNS/azure-data-share-automation/Readme.md

 - It they aren't set, it will try to use Managed Identities which will be available in a hosting environment such as Azure App Service.

-- If not present, it will try Visual Studio code login and then AZ CLI login credentials.
-That means the CLI can also be used without a service principal, provided az login command is ran before using it.
+- If not present, it will try AZ CLI login credentials, provided az login command is ran before using it.
+This is a simple way of running the script under your Azure account identity (and if you created the assets yourself, you should already have all the required permissions and roles over the resources)

 The identity running the script must have the following permissions: